vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/code-samples/nextjs-page-counter.md

 This example demonstrates use of the Node.js client with a simple Next.js web app.

-The rendered site displays a count of page renderings, backed either by a Tanzu GemFire cluster.
+The rendered site displays a count of page renderings, backed either by a VMware GemFire cluster.